grafana/opentelemetry-workshop-2023/lab-1/README.md

 <a name="lab-1.4-logs-instrumentation"></a>
 ## Lab 1.4 - Logs instrumentation

-**Step 1.** Compare the code of the app with no instrumentation to the code of the app with logs instrumentation: `git diff python-flask/1-bare python-flask/4-logs`
+**Step 1.** Compare the code of the app with no instrumentation to the code of the app with logs instrumentation: `git diff --no-index python-flask/1-bare python-flask/4-logs`

 Questions to explore: